nkint/GestureRecognizer/README.md

 It is a projected developped with:

 * [OPEN FRAMEWORKS](openframeworks.cc), thanks to the great community
-* [ofxhGUI](https://github.com/bernardgeyer/ofxhGui), a event-based graphical interface for OF devlopped by Bernard Geyer
+* [ofxhGUI](https://github.com/nkint/ofxhGui), my fork of an event-based graphical interface for OF devlopped by Bernard Geyer
 * [Armadillo](C++ linear algebra library), lightweight and fast library for matrix calculi

 # Platform #